 I have been Headteacher at KTS for 14 years.
 During this time many changes have taken place.
 One of my roles is as Accounting Officer and I am responsible to the Academy Trust Board and the Education and Skills Funding Agency.
 Another key area of my responsibility is as the Safeguarding lead professional and I am supported in this role by Deputy, Brian and Assistant Head, Sarah.
 I have 36 years teaching experience and KTS is by far the most rewarding school I have had the privilage to be a part of.
 I feel honoured to lead such a knowledgable, dedicated and caring staff team.
 I gain a great deal of satisfaction in watching our pupils and young adults mature and develop as they move through school.
 I believe it is important to offer a nurturing and learning environment where everyone feels safe, respected and happy.
 I feel this together with a personalised approach, enables our children and young adults to be offered the best opportunities to develop both socially and academically, ensuring they have the necessary skills and confidence when they leave school.

 I have been the Assistant Headteacher and staff Governor since September 2016.
 I have worked at KTS since 2005, working in many class groups and also as the Primary Phase Leader.
 I have been a teacher for over 19 years in both the mainstream and special education.
 My passion for working with children and young people with special needs comes originally from my own family.
-My brother Chris who is now 38 years old has a genetic condition called Tuberous Sclerosis, he also has Epilepsy and Autism.
+My brother Chris has a genetic condition called Tuberous Sclerosis, he also has Epilepsy and Autism.
 Chris was once a pupil at what is now KTS and when I used to visit the school as a child I thought it seemed so much fun!
-I also saw the excellent work that the staff did to support Chris and our family through some challenging times.
-This inspired me to want to make a difference for other children, young people and their families.
+I saw the excellent work that the staff did to support Chris and our family through some challenging times and this inspired me to want to make a difference for other children, young people and their families.
 These experiences confirmed for me just how rewarding helping someone make small steps of progress could be.
 So I am delighted to be working back where my journey with special education began.